Motivic Atiyah-Segal completion theorem: Statement of results

 A {\em differential graded (=dg) category $\mathcal{A}$}, over a base field $k$, is a category enriched over complexes of $k$-vector spaces; consult Keller's survey \cite{Keller}.
 Every dg $k$-algebra $A$ gives naturally rise to a dg category.
 Another source of examples is provided by schemes (or, more generally, by algebraic stacks) since the category of perfect complexes $\perf(X)$ of every $k$-scheme $X$ (or algebraic stack) admits a canonical dg enhancement $\perf_\dg(X)$; consult \cite[\S4.6]{Keller} and \S\ref{sub:perfect}.
 Let us denote by $\dgcat(k)$ the category of (small) dg categories and by $\dgcat(k)_\infty$ the associated $\infty$-category of dg categories up to Morita equivalence; consult \cite[\S4.6]{Keller} for the notion of Morita equivalence and Lurie's monographs \cite{Lurie1,Lurie2} for the language of $\infty$-categories.

-An $\infty$-functor $E\colon \dgcat(k)_\infty \to \mathcal{D}$, with values in a stable presentable $\infty$-category $\cD$, is called a {\em localizing $\bbA^1$-homotopy invariant} if it satisfies the following three conditions: \begin{itemize} \item[(C1)] it sends the short exact sequences of dg categories $0 \to \cA \to \cB \to \cC \to 0$ in the sense of Drinfeld/Keller (consult \cite{Drinfeld}\cite{Keller-Ann}\cite[\S4.6]{Keller}) to cofiber sequences $E(\cA) \to E(\cB) \to E(\cC)$. \item[(C2)] it sends the canonical dg functors $\cA \to \cA[t]$, where $\cA[t]:=\cA\otimes k[t]$, to equivalences $E(\cA) \to E(\cA[t])$. \item[(C3)] it preserves filtered colimits or, instead, it factors through an $\infty$-functor which preserves filtered colimits and satisfies condition (C1). \end{itemize} Examples of localizing $\bbA^1$-homotopy invariants include homotopy $K$-theory, algebraic $K$-theory with coefficients, \'etale $K$-theory with coefficients, $l$-adic algebraic $K$-theory, $l$-adic \'etale $K$-theory, (real) semi-topological $K$-theory, topological $K$-theory, periodic cyclic homology, etc; consult \S\ref{sec:applications} for details.
-In order to simplify the exposition, given an $\infty$-functor $E\colon \dgcat(k)_\infty \to \cD$ and a $k$-scheme $X$ (or algebraic stack), we will write $E(X)$ instead of $E(\perf_\dg(X))$.
+An $\infty$-functor $E\colon \dgcat(k)_\infty \to \mathcal{D}$, with values in a stable presentable $\infty$-category $\cD$, is called a {\em localizing $\bbA^1$-homotopy invariant} if it satisfies the following three conditions: \begin{itemize} \item[(C1)] it sends the short exact sequences of dg categories $0 \to \cA \to \cB \to \cC \to 0$ in the sense of Drinfeld/Keller (consult \cite{Drinfeld}\cite{Keller-Ann}\cite[\S4.6]{Keller}) to cofiber sequences $E(\cA) \to E(\cB) \to E(\cC)$. \item[(C2)] it sends the canonical dg functors $\cA \to \cA[t]$, where $\cA[t]:=\cA\otimes k[t]$, to equivalences $E(\cA) \to E(\cA[t])$. \item[(C3)] it preserve filtered colimits or it factors through an $\infty$-functor which preserve filtered colimits and which satisfies condition (C1). \end{itemize} Examples of localizing $\bbA^1$-homotopy invariants include homotopy $K$-theory, algebraic $K$-theory with coefficients, \'etale $K$-theory with coefficients, $l$-adic algebraic $K$-theory, $l$-adic \'etale $K$-theory, (real) semi-topological $K$-theory, topological $K$-theory, periodic cyclic homology, etc; consult \S\ref{sec:applications} for details.
+All these examples preserve filtered colimits except periodic cyclic homology; see \S\ref{sub:HP}. \begin{notation} In order to simplify the exposition, given an $\infty$-functor $E\colon \dgcat(k)_\infty \to \cD$ and a $k$-scheme $X$ (or algebraic stack), we will write $E(X)$ instead of $E(\perf_\dg(X))$. \end{notation} Let $T$ be a $k$-split torus of rank $r$, $X$ a smooth quasi-compact separated $k$-scheme equipped with a $T$-action, and $[X/T]$ the associated quotient stack.
+As explained in \S\ref{sub:action}, given a localizing $\bbA^1$-homotopy invariant $E\colon \dgcat(k)_\infty \to \cD$, the $\bbE_\infty$-ring $K([\bullet/T])$, i.e., the $T$-equivariant algebraic $K$-theory spectrum of $\bullet:=\mathrm{Spec}(k)$, acts on $E([X/T])$.
+Note that $\pi_0 K([\bullet/T])$ agrees with the representation ring $R(T)\simeq \bbZ[\hat{T}]\simeq \bbZ[t_1^\pm, \ldots, t_r^\pm]$ of $T$, where $\hat{T}$ stands for the group of characters.
+There are two very different constructions we can perform (one algebraic and one geometric).
+On the algebraic side, following Lurie \cite[\S4]{Lurie}, we can consider the derived completion $E([X/T])^\wedge_I$ of the $K([\bullet/T])$-module $E([X/T])$ at the augmentation ideal $I \subset R(T)$.
+On the geometric side, we can consider the Borel construction